Jbbermeo/Python_crash_course/oop-concepts/09_composition-and-aggregation.md

-# Composition and Aggregation in Object-Oriented Programming
+# 🔹Composition and Aggregation in Object-Oriented Programming

 Composition and Aggregation are two key concepts in **Object-Oriented Programming (OOP)** that describe relationships between objects.
 Both allow objects to interact, but they define different levels of dependency between them.

-## Why Are Composition and Aggregation Important?
+## 🔹Why Are Composition and Aggregation Important?
 - **Encapsulating Complexity**: Helps break down large systems into smaller, manageable parts.
 - **Code Reusability**: Allows objects to be reused across multiple classes.
 - **Better Maintainability**: Changes in one object have minimal impact on others.